Rate-optimal Bayesian Simple Regret in Best Arm Identification: Conclusion and Discussion

 We have analyzed the Bayesian BAI in the context of the $K$-armed MAB problem, which concerns identifying the Bayes-optimal treatment allocation.
 We derived a lower bound of the Bayesian simple regret and introduced a simple algorithm that matches the lower bound under a mild regularity condition.

-Our results is a counterpart of the Bayesian regret minimization (RM) of \cite{lai1987} for the Bayesian simple regret minimization (SRM).
+Our result is a counterpart of the Bayesian regret minimization (RM) of \citet{lai1987} for the Bayesian simple regret minimization (SRM).
 Upon deriving a lower bound for Bayesian simple regret, we introduced a simple algorithm to match the lower bound under a mild regularity condition.
-Our results constitute the counterpart of the Bayesian RM of \cite{lai1987} in the context of Bayesian SRM.
-Several particular differences between RM and SRM can be summarized: \begin{itemize} \item In RM, certain asymptotically optimal algorithms adopting a frequentist perspective are also optimal in terms of Bayesian RM and vice versa,\footnote{See page 62 in \cite{kaufmannthesis}.} whereas optimality in frequentist SRM remains inadequately characterized \citep{Carpentier2016}. \item The leading factor of Bayesian RM derives from the region of $\Delta > \sqrt{\frac{\log T}{T}}$, whereas the leading factor of Bayesian SRM derives from $\Delta < \sqrt{\frac{\log T}{T}}$.
-This makes analyzing Bayesian simple regret challenging (Section \ref{subsec_tightchallenge}).
-At the high level, Bayesian SRM involves quickly discarding clearly suboptimal arms and concentrating the rest of the samples on the competitive candidates of the best arm. \end{itemize} This paper has considered Bernoulli distributions, which are important for optimal treatment allocation because the simplest case we consider involves binary outcomes.
-Extending our results to other classes of distributions, such as the Gaussian distributions, would represent an interesting future research direction.
+Our results constitute the counterpart of the Bayesian RM of \citet{lai1987} in the context of Bayesian SRM.
+Several particular differences between RM and SRM can be summarized: \begin{itemize} \item In RM, certain asymptotically optimal algorithms adopting a frequentist perspective are also optimal in terms of Bayesian RM and vice versa,\footnote{See page 62 in \citet{kaufmannthesis}.} whereas optimality in frequentist SRM remains inadequately characterized even though a seminal paper by \citet{Carpentier2016} exists. \item The leading term of Bayesian RM derives from the region of $\Delta > \sqrt{\frac{\log T}{T}}$, whereas the leading term of Bayesian SRM derives from $\Delta < \sqrt{\frac{\log T}{T}}$.\footnote{Formally, $\int \SRegFreq(T) \Ind\left[\mu^*- \max_{j \ne \ist} \mu_j \ge \sqrt{(\log T)/T}\right]dH(\bmu) = o(1/T)$.} This makes analyzing Bayesian simple regret challenging (Section \ref{subsec_tightchallenge}).
+At the high level, Bayesian SRM involves quickly discarding clearly suboptimal arms and concentrating the rest of the samples on the competitive candidates of the best arm. \end{itemize} This paper has considered Bernoulli distributions, corresponding to observing a binary outcome for each treatment.
+Extending our results to other distributions, such as Gaussian distributions, would represent an interesting future research direction.